 Core values support the vision of the company and help shape its culture

-It is possible for a company to attract the best talent pool, when their culture speaks for them.
-Employees of such strong organisations become the representatives of the company even when they are away from the office environment.
+It is possible for a company to attract the best talent pool when their culture speaks for them.
+Employees of such strong organizations become the representatives of the company even when they are away from the office environment.
 Their individual culture speaks of the company’s culture.

 Core values are fast becoming recruiting and retention tools